rsonger/software-engineering-lab/_posts/2025-05-21-the_matrix.md

 }
 ```

-Remember that the position vector stays the same and all of the transformations will apply to the `modelMatrix`.
+Remember that the position vector won't change while the program is running.
+Instead, all of the transformations for the object will apply to its `modelMatrix`.
-Then, the `projectionMatrix` will adjust the positions based on the perspective, which makes shapes look smaller as they move away from the camera.
+Then, the `projectionMatrix` will adjust the object's vectors based on the perspective of the camera.
+This effectively makes shapes look smaller as they move away from the camera and bigger as they move closer.

 :heavy_check_mark: ***Try it!***
 <input type="checkbox" class="checkbox inline"> In your main working folder, create a new file called `test_7.py`.